The CCG's Governing Body brings together experienced clinicians and managers with knowledge of a range of healthcare environments.

 He has held a number of senior healthcare roles over the past ten years in both the public and private sector as a commissioner and a provider of healthcare services.
 Before working in Sussex, Adam was the Chief Accountable Officer at NHS Merton CCG in London.
 Adam was with NHS Merton CCG from its establishment in 2013 and focused on integrating health and care in a community setting.
 Prior to this role Adam was the Director of Private Care and Community Services at The Royal Marsden NHS Foundation Trust.

-Adam leads the executive team within the Central Sussex Commissioning Alliance and has the responsibility for ensuring the organisation operates well.
+Adam leads the executive team within the Central Sussex and East Surrey Commissioning Alliance and has the responsibility for ensuring the organisation operates well.
 Adam works closely with the individual Clinical Chairs and Governing Bodies of the four CCG to ensure that plans to meet the local needs of each of the populations are are in place

 Mark was previously Director of Finance at Sussex Police from 2009 to 2016 leading on finance, estates, fleet management and procurement.
 Prior to this, he was Deputy Head of Finance at Surrey County Council covering corporate finance functions and projects.